-The CDD-801A is the data collection in which agencies report specific information about every family receiving child care and development services provided by funding from a contract with the California Department of Education, Child Development Division (CDD).
+The CDD-801A is the data collection in which agencies report specific information about every family receiving child care and development services provided by funding from a contract with the California Department of Education, Early Education and Support Division (EESD).
 This Web page contains information specific to the CDD-801A report.
 Data Reporting—Frequently Asked Questions contains additional information about data reporting in general, including technical information.

 What is the CDD-801A Monthly Population report?

 What is the deadline for submitting the CDD-801A?

 Why do agencies have to submit the CDD-801A?